-TOTAL 40.000 235.000 IUIAL 40,000 235,000

-Directorate Risk Title Source/Cause of Risk Risk Event Consequence Current Likelihood (1-5) (range al Impact f known) 00's from to ALL Covid 19 additional revenue costs/ loss of income Additional costs arising from the impact of the Covid 19 pandemic and the consequential loss of income for services exceed the estimates included in the budget.
-Additional costs could arise from: needing to make further continuity payments to support the market in key service areas such as social care, transport and early years increased demand to address unmet need in adults and children's social care, domestic abuse, mental health and drug and alcohol services as a consequence of the national lockdown and related restrictions the impact of changes to the way people access our services such as waste recycling provision of emergency response services support for vulnerable residents, local communities and businesses Loss of income could arise from reduced take up of services or council decisions to waive fees to support residents and businesses. continues and increases and is not fully compensated by Government.
+TOTAL 40,000 235,000 Directorate Risk Title Source/Cause of Risk Risk Event Consequence Current Likelihood (1-5) (range if £00 ll Impact 5 known) 00's from to ALL Covid 19 additional revenue costs/ loss of income Covid 19 pandemic and the consequential loss of income for services exceed the estimates included in the budget.
+Additional costs could compensated by Government.
 The situation is still too uncertain and unpredictable to quantify at this stage.
 Additional unfunded costs that lead to an overspend on the revenue budget, requiring compensating in year savings or temporary unbudgeted funding from reserves.
 Potential recurring budget pressure for future years.
 Circa £50m of government emergency grant funding which the government have provided for Covid-19 has already been used to support the 2021-22 revenue budget.
 5 0 ?
-ALL Capital - additional Covid 19 Costs Additional costs arising from the Covid 19 pandemic exceed the capital estimates and are not fully reimbursed by Government.
-Project costs increase due to additional Covid measures that contractors have to put in place and higher costs passed on by contractors.
+ALL Capital - additional Covid 19 Costs pandemic exceed the capital estimates and are Project costs increase due to additional Covid measures that contractors have to put in place and higher costs passed on by contractors.
 Overspend on the capital budget, impacting on future years and borrowing.
 5 0 ?